 The arms are bandaged after surgery to reduce bruising and you will feel stiff and mildly uncomfortable as you bend your arms.
 Most of the sutures used are dissolving to avoid stitch marks, but there may be a few to remove, particularly in the armpit, a week after surgery.
 Bruising lasts about 3 weeks.

 Bleeding - is uncommon, which would cause swelling and pain.
-Rarely a haematoma occurs, if skin is excised and would need to be surgically released, or aspirated.
+Rarely if skin is excised, a haematoma occurs and would need to be surgically released, or aspirated.

 Infection - of any surgical wound is possible and usually treated with antibiotics.